-60 Credits required for AS Degree Curriculum Coordinator: Dr. Ajaz Sana
+60 Credits required for AS Degree Curriculum Coordinator: Ajaz Sana

 - A. English Composition (6 Credits)

 - B. Mathematical and Quantitative Reasoning1

-- MTH 30 Pre-Calculus Mathematics OR MTH 31 Analytic Geometry and Calculus I (4 Credits)
+- MTH 28 College Algebra and Elementary Trigonometry^{2,4} (3 Credits)

 - C. Life and Physical Science1

 - PHY 31 Physics I (4 Credits)

-- A. World Cultures and Global Issues2 (3 Credits)
+- A. World Cultures and Global Issues3 (3 Credits)

-- B. U.S. Experience in its Diversity2 (3 Credits)
+- B. U.S. Experience in its Diversity3 (3 Credits)

-- C. Creative Expression2 (3 Credits)
+- C. Creative Expression3 (3 Credits)

-- D. Individual and Society2 (3 Credits)
+- D. Individual and Society3 (3 Credits)

 - E. Scientific World1

 - PHY 32 Physics II (4 Credits) AND

 - CHM 11 General Chemistry I (4 Credits)

-- EGR 11 Introduction to Engineering Design (1 Credit) - EGR 21 Analysis Tools for Engineers OR EGR 31 Circuit Analysis (2-3 Credits) - MTH 31 Analytic Geometry and Calculus I (0-4 Credits) - MTH 32 Analytic Geometry and Calculus II (5 Credits) - MTH 33 Analytical Geometry and Calculus III (5 Credits) - MTH 34 Differential Equations and Selected Topics in Advanced Calculus (4 Credits) - PHY 33 Physics III (4 Credits) - Restricted Electives3 (0-5 Credits)
+- EGR 11 Introduction to Engineering Design (1 Credit) - EGR 21 Analysis Tools for Engineers OR EGR 31 Circuit Analysis (2-3 Credits)4 - MTH 30 Pre Calculus Mathematics2 (4 Credits) - MTH 31 Analytic Geometry and Calculus I (4 Credits) - MTH 32 Analytic Geometry and Calculus II (4 Credits) - MTH 33 Analytical Geometry and Calculus III (4 Credits) - MTH 34 Differential Equations and Selected Topics in Advanced Calculus (4 Credits) - PHY 33 Physics III (4 Credits) - Restricted Electives4 (4 Credits)

-- 1 This program has received a waiver to require students to take MTH 30 or MTH 31 to fulfill Required Core Area B, PHY 31 to fulfill Required Core Area C, PHY 32 to fulfill Flexible Area E and CHM 11 to fulfill the 6th Flexible Area course.
-Note that MTH 30 is a prerequisite to MTH 31.
-If students transferring into this program complete different courses in these areas, they will be certified as having completed the Common Core requirements, but it may not be possible for them to finish their degree within the regular number (60) of credits. - 2 In choosing courses to fulfill Pathways Flexible Core requirements for Areas A, B, C and D, students are strongly advised to select courses from no fewer than three (3) different departments.
+- 1 This program has received a waiver to require students to take specific STEM/STEM Variant courses in Required Area B, Required Area C and Flexible Area E. If students transferring into this program complete different courses in these areas, they will be certified as having completed the Common Core requirements, but it may not be possible for them to finish their degree within the regular number (60) of credits. - 2 Select from the following to reach 60 credits (available only if student places out of MTH 28 and/or MTH 30): - CHM 12 General Chemistry II (4 Credits) - CHM 31 Organic Chemistry I (5 Credits) - EGR 21 Analysis Tools for Engineers (2 Credits)

-- 3 Select from the following:

-- CHM 12 General Chemistry II (4 Credits) or CHM 22 General Chemistry II with Qualitative Analysis (5 Credits)

-- CHM 31 Organic Chemistry I (5 Credits)

-- EGR 21 Analysis Tools for Engineers (2 Credits)

-- EGR 31 Circuit Analysis (3 Credits)

-- ENG 223 Scientific and Technical Writing (3 Credits)

-- ELC 96 Digital Systems I (4 Credits)